redis/redis-py/README.rst

 alternate implementations and instead focus on a single client class.

 2.X users that are already using StrictRedis don't have to change the class name.
-StrictRedis will continue to work for the forseeable future.
+StrictRedis will continue to work for the foreseeable future.

 2.X users that are using the Redis class will have to make changes if they use any of the following commands: